 It rarely starts with a strategic review.
 Usually, something forces the issue: a new regulatory requirement, a rapid hiring push that breaks the informal onboarding process, a safety incident that exposes gaps in training documentation, or a client or insurer who asks to see your training records and finds them thinner than expected.

 At that point, someone in HR or Operations is handed the problem.
-They have two realistic options: produce the training themselves (time-consuming and often beyond their skill set), or commission someone external to produce it.
-A third option — hiring a full-time Learning and Development (L&D) professional — typically gets deferred because the budget conversation is harder and the timeline is longer.
+They have two realistic options: produce the training themselves, or commission someone external to produce it.
+Hiring a full-time Learning and Development professional is technically a third option, but that conversation usually gets deferred because the budget is harder to justify and the timeline is too long for the immediate need.

 This guide is for the person holding that problem, trying to make a sensible decision.